 What will I do at the Mandatory Settlement Conference?

-If you are out of town or must work on the day of the settlement conference, you can be excused.
+If you are out-of-town or must work on the day of the settlement conference, you can be excused.
 You must talk to your attorney about this beforehand.

-At the conference, you will wait in the lobby and your attorney will talk to you from time to time during the discussions with the defense attorney.
+At the conference, you will wait in the waiting room/lobby and your attorney will talk to you from time to time during the discussions with the defense attorney.
 Hopefully, some offer will be made by the defendants which will be conveyed to you by your attorney.
 If no settlement is reached at that conference the case will normally be set for trial.
 Occasionally, we will set the case for another conference if it appears that this will be useful in resolving your case.
 This can only be done with the judge’s approval.
 The trial date will usually be several months after the conference date.

 What does my attorney do at the Mandatory Settlement Conference?

 The Mandatory Settlement Conference takes place in one of the small court rooms at the Workers’ Compensation Appeals Board.
-Usually there are over 20 cases set for conference so there are more than 40 attorneys coming together in the small room to discuss resolution of their cases.
+Usually there are over 20 cases set for conference.
+Often there are more than 40 attorneys coming together in the small room to discuss resolution of their cases.
 They may spread out to less crowded court rooms to discuss their case.
 Ideally, both attorneys will have evaluated the case from their perspective and will be familiar with the issues.
 Some cases will settle easily and others are much more complicated.

-If the case cannot be settled at the Mandatory Settlement Conference, then the attorneys will fill out papers which describe what issues are agreed upon and what issues are to be decided by the judge.
+If the case cannot be settled at the Mandatory Settlement Conference, then the attorneys will fill out papers which describe what issues are agreed upon and are to be decided by the judge.
 The attorneys will list their witnesses and exhibits, including medical reports.
 After the Mandatory Settlement Conference you cannot add witnesses or exhibits.
 “Discovery” will close at the Mandatory Settlement Conference.
 That means that we will not be able to go out and get any more medical-legal reports or add witnesses to the list.

 Your attorney usually has reviewed the file thoroughly and has prepared documents for trial before the Mandatory Settlement Conference.
 This makes it clear to the insurance company that we are ready to go to trial and will not be intimidated.

 After discussions are complete, the attorneys will speak to the judge.
 If the case is not settled, they will explain to the judge briefly why it is not.
 If he thinks that efforts to settle have not been serious enough, he may order one or the other party to go talk to their client and try harder to settle the case.
-Some judges do not mind setting cases for trial and trying them and other judges use a lot of pressure to settle a case.
+Some judges do not mind setting cases for trial and trying them.
+Other judges use a lot of pressure to settle a case.
 Your attorney will usually know the personality of the judge you are dealing with.

 Your case is usually not set for trial with the same judge who handled the settlement conference.
 If the case does not settle, another judge will be assigned as the trial judge.
 The personality of that judge will be a factor that your attorney will discuss with you in regard to whether or not you should settle your case.